 As always, we will start off by telling you all about the drone’s remote control.
 And then we’re going to reveal how the Heli Max 1SQ handled our devilish flight course.

 Now, the Heli Max’s RC has three parts.
-You have the upper part of the RC, which is occupied by a pointy wireless antenna.
-By the way, the Heli Max 1SQ quad operates on a 2.4 GHz frequency, so you need not worry about interfering with other devices.
+We have the upper part of the RC, which is occupied by a pointy wireless antenna.
+By the way, the Heli Max 1SQ quad operates on a 2.4 GHz frequency, so no need to worry about interfering with other devices.

 Also, another thing we didn’t like about the RC is that the screen is useless under the sun.
 If you want to fly the drone outside, then you will fly it as blind as a bat, because you won’t be able to make out anything on the screen.